Danebae/aligner/README.md

 ## Example

-Suppose you have a text file named `example.txt` with the following content:
+Suppose you have a file with the following content:

 ```javascript
 // This comment has no code so it will be unchanged